 Holden Worther in the romantic drama The Good Girl

-Sam in Roland Emmerich’s top drawer disaster pic The Day After Tomorrow
+Sam in Roland Emmerich’s top drawer disaster picture The Day After Tomorrow

 Jack Twist in Ang Lee’s award-winning love story Brokeback Mountain